William Simpson (Scottish artist): Crimean War

 Throughout his time at the front, he would send back his watercolours to London where the lithographers of Day & Son would transfer them to stone.
 Simpson was paid 20 pounds for each picture.
 For the colour, a separate stone was used for each tone.
 Colnaghis exhibited some of the watercolours including a show at the Graphic Society in February 1855.
 The first advertisements for the lithographs appeared in May 1855 and in the following month, a second series was announced.

 In all, the Colnaghis produced two large portfolios containing over eighty lithographs entitled The Seat of the War in the East.

 Two thousand copies of the complete set were produced.
-Simpson dedicated the series to Queen Victoria whose patronage he enjoyed for the rest of his life, and he was a frequent visitor to Windsor Castle and Balmoral.
+Simpson dedicated the series to Queen Victoria whose patronage he enjoyed for the rest of his life.
+He went on to be a frequent visitor to Windsor Castle and Balmoral.

 So popular were his pictures that he became affectionately known at 'Crimean Simpson'.

 There was a plan for the watercolours to be purchased for the nation but this came to nothing and they were sold off by the Colnaghi's.